 The stomach of the horse is similar to that of the pig only larger and has a capacity of about 16 litters.
 The capacity compared to the rest of the gastrointestinal tract is small and had contributed to the horse being a contentious grazer able to handle many small meals rather than several large ones.

 The Function of Stomach

 It is therefore advantageous to split a large amount of feed into small portions rather than providing too much feed at one time; these decrease the incidence of digestive problems associated with colic and enterotoxemia.

 Digestion in the stomach is facilitated by the secretion of hydrochloric acid and enzymes, which include pepsin and trypsin.
 Because of the small capacity of the stomach, it empties quickly so that food eaten at the beginning of a meal is already in the small intestine before feeding is completed.

-The small intestine is a tubular structure approximately 21 m long, holds about 56 litters of ingesta and is composed of 3 segments, the duodenum, the jejunum, and the ileum.
-The small intestine is the major area for absorption of protein, fat, carbohydrate and some minerals.
+The small intestine is a tubular structure approximately 21 m long, holds about 56 litters of ingesta, and is composed of 3 segments, the duodenum, the jejunum, and the ileum.
+The small intestine is the major area for the absorption of protein, fat, carbohydrate, and some minerals.
 Enzymatic digestion which began in the stomach continues in the small intestine with enzymes secreted by the pancreas and intestinal mucosa.